Chapter 1

 My husband stood at the top of the stairs, with my half-sister nestled beside him, but neither came to help me, nor looked upset or hurt by being caught, or that I had fallen down the stairs.
 He was half dressed, and she had nothing on the bottom half, the reminder of what they had been doing.

-My sister started to clap, a horrible smirk that twisted her face into a hideous look.
-He looked at her and then back at me.
+My sister started to clap, a horrible smirk on her face, turning into a hideous look.
 Neither of us attempted to come down the stairs to help me.

 "Nicely done.
 I hope you lose that baby.
 Only I should be carrying his child."
 She rubbed her flat stomach as if hinting she was with child.
 The shock that she was going to have my husband's child was almost as bad as the pain.
 As I watched him put his arm around her, they both turned and left me on the floor, crying and bleeding.